 More information regarding the recently completed improvement project may be found on the City website at cupertino.org .
 If you have questions regarding the work, please contact the Public Works Department at 408.777.3354 or by email: firstname.lastname@example.org.

 Stop by the Nature Museum at McClellan Ranch Preserve for an up-close experience with with the resident animals and nature exhibits.
 Staff and volunteers will be on hand to help you meet the animals and learn a bit about them.

 Nature Classes and Activities

 Looking for a fun, educational and unique experience for your child this winter season?
 How about an outdoor adventure for the whole family?
 Sign-up for one of our fun and educational nature activities and learn about the rich history, thriving habitat, and natural resources that make up McClellan Ranch Park.
-Follow the link below for more information and to sign up today! www.reg4rec.org
+New upcoming classes include:

 The Cupertino Community Gardens are a 60+ plot organic garden located at McClellan Ranch Preserve.
 Each plot is rented and maintained by Cupertino residents.
-Plots are currently filled for the 2014 season.
-Contact Dave Jahns at firstname.lastname@example.org, or (408) 777-3120 for more information and to be added to the wailtist.
+Due to the severe drought we are facing, vacant plots are not being filled for the 2015/16 season.
+We hope to open up the waitlist again, once we receive some rain relief.
+Contact Keith Wandry at email@example.com for more information and to be added to the waitlist.